-Steady progress is expected to continue in the second half
+Steady progress is expected to continue going forward

-The first half of the term ending March 2020 has exceeded the initial plan.
-The sales increase is expected to accelerate in the second half as planned demand creation efforts will gradually bear fruit.
+The sales increase is expected to accelerate as planned demand creation efforts will gradually bear fruit.
 Roadmaps (digital life assets) are in the process of being accumulated, and from these needs for products and services will arise as planned demand.
-Replacement demand will also continue as the discontinuation of support for Windows 7 approaches.

-In the current term, the decrease in gross profit is outweighed by the decrease in selling, general and
+In the current term, the decrease in gross profit is outweighed by the decrease in selling, general and administrative expenses.
+This is the major factor in profit increase.
+However, in and after the next term, the effect of the business model transformation is expected to be realized as increases in gross profit, which will drive increases in operating profits.